nth-chile/gagesalzano2/src/_projects/Varea.md

     />
   </div>

-  <p class="bg">The first step was building a proof of concept by creating a clickable mobile protoype for the team to test and get a full understanding of the feature specifications.
+  <p class="bg-dark">The first step was building a proof of concept by creating a clickable mobile protoype for the team to test and get a full understanding of the feature specifications.
 We got a feel for the balance between curated content and interaction.</p>
 {{slide['end']}}

 {{slide['startmobile']}}

   <div>
     <img
       class="full-height"